sg09/aws/eks-control-plane-events-blueprints/README.md

 ```

-### (3) Create the control-planes-events application using the source code provided in this blog, containerize it with Docker
+### (3) Create the control-planes-events application using the source code provided, containerize it with Docker

 Lets create a directory to store the source code, call it as “control-plane-events-app” and get inside the folder.

-mkdir control-plane-events-app && cd $_

 ```sh
  mkdir control-plane-events-app && cd $_
 ```

 Change the app/event_watcher.py script to your needs and use the docker build command to containerize it

 ```sh
  docker image build -t $ACCOUNTID.dkr.ecr.$AWS_REGION.amazonaws.com/$ECR_REPO .
 ```
-Above command takes around 2-5 minutes to complete

-### (4) Push the created container image to ECR repository:
+### (4) Push the created container image to your ECR repository:

-Below command pushes the created container image to ECR repository (created in step #1)
+Below command pushes the created container image to ECR repository (created in step #2)

 ```sh
  docker push $ACCOUNTID.dkr.ecr.$AWS_REGION.amazonaws.com/$ECR_REPO
 ```
 ### (5) Update the container image to Deployment yaml :

 Update the container image in the deployment yaml like below

 ```sh
  image: $ACCOUNTID.dkr.ecr.$AWS_REGION.amazonaws.com/$ECR_REPO
 ```